 Through a friend of the Cambodian-French architect, we were then led to the silver pagoda - this usually requires the approval of the Ministry of Interior.
 Nevertheless, the visit was made possible by a representative of the Ministry of Culture who was also there.
 The silver pagoda is also called Pagoda of the emerald Buddha.
-Their floor is made of solid silver tiles.
+Its floor is made of solid silver tiles.
 The Emerald Buddha was surrounded by numerous gifts of noble families.
 All this dates from the 19th century.
 Just in front of the famous Buddha stands a very high-quality Buddha sculpture from the 6th century.
 Outside, the silver pagoda is surrounded by a high wall.
-On the inside of this wall the Ramajana myth is applied in the form of a giant fresco.
-This shows clear similarities with the Wat Prah Keo in Bangkok.
+On the inside of this wall the Ramajana myth is shown in the form of a giant fresco.
+It shows clear similarities with the Wat Prah Keo in Bangkok.

 When we got back to the airline later, there was only one seat for the three of us in the plane the next morning.
 After much negotiation, we were assured that all three of us could fly to Angkor the next day.
 Everyone had to pay 91 US dollars for the flights including the airport tax.
 In the evening we went to the ship again for a good dinner.

 From the airport at Siem Reap we first took a taxi in Angkor to Baksei Chamkrong.
-This red laterite step pyramid built around 920 AD has a temple of brick, natural stone and stucco on top.
+This red step pyramid built around 920 AD has a temple of brick, natural stone and stucco on top.
 Four flights of stairs lead up to it, one on each of the four sides.
 The temple pyramid resembles Mesoamerican temple pyramids, especially the building I in Tikal in Guatemala, but also the Castillo of Chichen-Itza in Mexico.
 In the past, this gave occasion to speculation about architectural cultural transfer between the Old and New Worlds.
 Since the construction was built in the period around 920 AD by Harshavarman I as a temple of memory to his father Yasovarman I, it is younger than the New World temple pyramids.

 Then we went to Angkor Vat.
 The world-famous temple complex was built in the early 12th century.
 Here the dimensions of the Angkor plant are already clear.
 It takes more than an hour to circumnavigate the Angkor Tom Complex, 5 km in circumference, at walking pace.
 To go around the high wall of Angkor Thom with its 13.2 km circumference it takes more than three hours.
 The unbelievable dimensions you can also visualize on the plan of Angkor.
 From the western end of the western Baray, an artificially created rectangular pond with an edge length of 8.1 km by 2.3 km, to the eastern end of the east, a roughly equal-sized Baray, it is more than 20 km.
 Angkor Thom was created between the two ponds.
 South of it is Angkor Vat.